-Although no single food can protect against cancer, strong evidence suggests that consuming a diet filled with a variety of colorful fruits, veggies, whole grains and legumes/beans may help lowers the risk for many cancers.
 Limiting the intake of sugary food and drink, processed and red meat can certainly help reduce the risk of cancer but I would like to focus on all the tasty healthy foods you can ADD to your diet to reduce your risk.
 A comprehensive review of thousands of studies on diet and exercise conducted for the American Institute for Cancer Research indicated that foods such as broccoli, berries, garlic, tomatoes, carrots and spinach showed a very strong link to cancer prevention.
 Don’t limit yourself to these foods – the sky is the limit!
 Plant based foods are jam-packed with phytochemicals and antioxidants; components in food that have been strongly linked to cancer prevention.

 WHAT CAN YOU DO?

-Eat a RAINBOW every day – The brighter and more colorful the better.
+EAT A RAINBOW EVERY DAY – The brighter and more colorful the better.
 Think Red, Yellow and Orange in addition to your everyday green.
 These items are loaded with beta carotene and lycopene, components of foods strongly linked with cancer prevention.

-Keep fruits and veggies visible and out in the open.
-Place a bowl of fruit on the counter and store cut-up fruits and veggies in clear containers in the refrigerator.
+KEEP FRUITS AND VEGGIES ON THE COUNTER/VISIBLE IN THE FRIDGE- Place a bowl of fruit on the counter and store cut-up fruits and veggies in clear containers in the refrigerator.
 If they can see them – they will eat them!

-Got a picky child?
+GOT A PICKY CHILD?
 Try sneaking veggies into soups, casseroles and stews.
 If texture is an issue – pureed veggies are a great way to start.
 Carrots and sweet potatoes are tasty and easy additions to quick breads and even meatballs or meatloaf.

 Scan the Internet for bean-based recipes (including this website!!!)
 Lentils, chickpeas and kidney beans are inexpensive low-fat lean protein sources that have been linked with cancer prevention.